openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 will not be fed into the process until the Heat Metadata is refreshed, since the initial Metadata copy will have '0.0.0.0' (as we don't know the address until after we create a server record).

+Some configuration is tied into the neutron-openvswitch-agent - see the README.md there as well.